zivtech/pantheon-composer-template/README.md

        git push --force pantheon master

-10. Copy the Jenkins [Deploy TEMPLATE from Github to Acquia Dev](https://jenkins.ops.zivtech.com/job/Deploy%20TEMPLATE%20from%20Github%20to%20Acquia%20Dev/) job and name it "Deploy PROJECT from Github to Acquia Dev.
+10. Copy the Jenkins [Deploy TEMPLATE from Github to Acquia Dev](https://jenkins.ops.zivtech.com/job/Deploy%20TEMPLATE%20from%20Github%20to%20Acquia%20Dev/) job and name it "Deploy PROJECT from Github to Acquia Dev".
 12. Configure ssh keys...
 13. Navigate to the GitHub repository settings page and under **Webhooks** click **Add webhook**.
 Use the following credentials: